 However, to get you started, this series of keyboards usually comes with a light version of Komplete that gives you ten of the virtual instruments included in the full version.
 This is enough to get started, and if you think about how much plugins cost, ten plugins for free can still be a pretty good deal.

-And before we break down the the Native Instruments Komplete Kontrol S49 keyboard, please take a moment to view some of the best selling keyboards and controllers on Amazon:
+And before we break down the the Native Instruments Komplete Kontrol S49 keyboard, please take a moment to view some of the best selling keyboards and controllers online:

 Unlike a digital piano keyboard, the Komplete Kontrol S49 is a MIDI keyboard, meaning you have to use a computer coupled with a Digital Audio Workstation in order to use it.